The Two-Fluid Theory for Superfluid Hydrodynamics and Rotational Motion: Revolutionary Analysis of Rotational Motion

 \comment{ An interesting conceptual point is that since the superfluid rotates in unison with the normal fluid it cannot be completely immune to intermolecular forces.
 This is consistent with Eq.~(\ref{Eq:NIIqu}), namely that the response of a single condensed boson to a force is reduced, not eliminated.
 Unless momentum transitions occur for sets of bosons, it remains to reconcile this with the idea that superfluid flow has zero, not merely reduced, viscosity. }

-Arguably, Landau's (1941) principle of irrotational superfluid flow has become accepted more by analogy with classical inviscid flow and with superconducting current flow than with any specific theoretical justification (see \S\ref{Sec:Landau} next).
+Arguably, Landau's (1941) principle of irrotational superfluid flow has become accepted simply by analogy with classical inviscid flow and with, in magnetic field free regions, irrotational supercurrent flow (but see \S\S\ref{Sec:Landau}, \ref{Sec:QuantCirc}, and \ref{Sec:MacroWave}).
 In contrast, the present conclusion that superfluid flow can be rotational is based upon the facts that (1) it correctly predicts the measured free surface of a steadily rotating mixture of normal fluid and superfluid, (2) it minimizes the energy at constant entropy, which is the thermodynamic principle of superfluid flow that is based upon the measured fountain pressure data (Attard 2025a \S4.6), and (3) it conserves the molecular probability distribution for condensed bosons, which is a requirement of equilibrium statistical mechanics (Attard 2025a Ch.~5, 2025b).

 It was mentioned above that for superfluid and normal fluid mixtures there is a qualitative difference between transient or oscillating flow on the one hand, and steady flow on the other.
 Indeed there is ample experimental evidence that the superfluid does not partake (or not fully partake) in transitory or oscillatory rotational motion (eg.\ Andronikashvilli 1946, and the early measurements of the viscosity of helium~II).
 The theoretical basis for this difference lies in Newton's second law of motion for an open quantum system, Eq.~(\ref{Eq:NIIqu}) (Attard 2025b), which shows that applied forces do little to change the momenta of condensed bosons.
 In other words, in the steady state the quantum second law has no direct effect because the momentum is constant, whereas in a transient or oscillatory system the applied forces affect differently the condensed and the uncondensed bosons.
 The present two-fluid equations \emph{without} Landau's irrotational condition could of course be applied to transient or to oscillating flows of helium~II .